ahmed-abohmaid/Problem-Solving/Sorted_Union/README.md

 ### Conclusion <br>

-This problem demonstrates a straightforward approach to concatenate arrays, remove duplicate values, and maintain the original order of the elements.
-By utilizing the flat method to concatenate arrays and a Set to track unique values, we can efficiently solve the problem.
-The solution showcases the use of array methods and sets to accomplish the task effectively.
+The uniteUnique function takes multiple arrays as input and returns a new array that contains all unique values in the order they appear.
+By using a combination of array manipulation methods, we can efficiently solve the problem and obtain the desired result.